Aetherinox/ssl-cert-generator/README.md

 <br />

-If you have the above private keys in place, you can exclude the `--new, -n` arguments, and new public keys and certificates will be generated based on the private keys.
+If you have the above private keys in place, you can exclude the `-n, --new` arguments, and new public keys and certificates will be generated based on the private keys.

 ```shell
 generate --comment "My Existing Key" --name "Original Key"